-- 63 per cent. reduction of greenhouse gas emissions (on 1990 levels) by 2030; - 89 per cent. reduction of greenhouse gas emissions (on 1990 levels) by 2040; and - 100 per cent. (net zero) reduction of greenhouse gas emissions by 2050.
+- 63 per cent. reduction of greenhouse gas emissions (on 1990 levels) by 2030; - 89 per cent. reduction of greenhouse gas emissions (on 1990 levels) by 2040; and - Net Zero by 2050.

 In December 2021, the Welsh Government estimated that current housing stock in Wales is responsible for 27 per cent. of all energy consumed in Wales and 15 per cent. of all demand-side greenhouse gas emissions.
 The Welsh Government stated in its draft budget for 2022-23 that it intends to invest £580 million capital over three years to drive decarbonisation of Welsh social housing stock.
-This amount includes its Optimised Retrofit Programme: a strategic approach launched in August 2020, led and funded by Welsh Government and Registered Social Landlord partners, to establish effective and efficient ways of upgrading homes in order to reach Wales' carbon targets.
+This amount includes its Optimised Retrofit Programme: a strategic approach launched in August 2020, led and funded by Welsh Government and Welsh RSL partners, to establish effective and efficient ways of upgrading homes in order to reach Wales' carbon targets.